ProteinDesignLab/protpardelle-1c/README.md

 - [AI-CATH](https://zenodo.org/records/15881564): The CATH dataset described in the original Protpardelle paper but augmented with 32 ProteinMPNN sequences per structure.
 Structures are predicted by ESMFold.
 Models are trained on only the designable subset (337,936 / 704,448).
 - Boltz Interfaces: PDB chain pairs curated following Boltz, total 1,593,738 chain pairs.

-## Samples

-- MotifBench samples and results are at [Zenodo](https://zenodo.org/records/16651614).
-These were produced with the `03_motifbench` config.
-- RFdiffusion/La-Proteina motif scaffolding samples and results are at [Zenodo](https://zenodo.org/records/16887802).
-These were produced with the `07_rfdiffusion` and `08_rfdiffusion_allatom` configs.

 # Citation